 Continue for 10-15 minutes or until energy starts to fade.
 Groups can draw as many cards as time allows

-Deep conversations in new groups, moving beyond small talk, team bonding, revealing personality and values, creating psychological safety
+Deep conversations in new groups, moving beyond small talk, team bonding, revealing personality and values, creating psychological safety A friendly ice breaker game for teams and groups.

 Mix question types: fun ('What's your hidden talent?'), reflective ('What's a risk you took?'), values-based ('What matters most to you?')